 Two days later, she did call.

-Stunned, wanting to convince himself that she wasn’t working for the dobers, Bannon was mentally gasping, trying to make sense of it all.
+Stunned, wanting to convince himself that she wasn’t working for the dobers, Bannon mentally gasped, trying to make sense of it all.
 His world had taken a tumble as bitter bile rose in his throat.
-He had been tempted more than once to tell her what he was, but a lifetime of ingrained caution and mistrust of ‘normal’ people held him back.
+Tempted more than once to reveal himself to her, a lifetime of ingrained caution and mistrust of ‘normal’ people held him back.
 Seeing her, his caution was all too justified.

 “You’re working for them?” he grated, pointing at Heavy.